kevinlondon/kevinlondon.github.io/_posts/2022-01-13-load-testing-guide.md

 to distribute the traffic, we can think about what a successful load test looks like.

-What latency should customers be seeing at full traffic?
-What error rate?
-Under what criteria should we halt the test's execution?

 ### Defining SLAs
 An SLA is a [Service-Level